Dead Weight Report: Week 7 Droppables

 Nyheim Hines, RB – Colts

-Hines is the guy who tends to linger around rosters for too long, as managers keep waiting for his PPR prowess to bail them out.
-Well, we’re in Week 7—the halfway point in the fantasy regular season for most—and it’s not looking so hot for Hines in 2020.
-On the ground, he’s posted just three carries for a total of eight yards in the past two weeks, with Jonathan Taylor handling triple the number of touches as the third-year Colt.
+Nyheim Hines is the type of player who tends to linger around rosters for too long, as managers keep waiting for his PPR prowess to bail them out.
+Well, we’re in Week 7—the near halfway point in the fantasy regular season for most—and it’s not looking so hot for Hines in 2021.
+He’s only seen 13 touches in the past three contests, while Jonathan Taylor is handling nearly triple the volume and outscoring him 21.1 half-PPR points per game to 7.0 for Hines.
+It also appears Indy wants to get Marlon Mack more involved, too, perhaps to showcase him for potential trade partners.

-In deep PPR leagues, Hines still has value for his receiving floor, but in standard or even half-PPR leagues with 12 teams or fewer, it may be time to let Hines go.
+In deep PPR leagues, Hines still has value for his receiving floor, but in standard or even half-PPR leagues with 12 teams or fewer, it may be time to let him go.